SpeciesFileGroup/bark/README.md

 [![Continuous Integration Status][6]][7]
 [![Dependency Status][8]][9]

 Bark is a Ruby Gem wrapper on the [Open Tree of Life API][3].
 It was written over the course of the [OpenTree hackathon][2]  At present it seeks to provide a simple wrapper over all of the API calls available, returning a native json object for each response.
-It also acts as a sanity checker on the API calls themselves, running a suite of unity tests shared by related wrappers in [Python][5] and [R][4].
+It also acts as a sanity checker on the API calls themselves, running a suite of unit tests shared by related wrappers in [Python][5] and [R][4].

 ## Installation

 _Bark has not yet been published to a gem repo!_

+Bark is written targetting Ruby 2.1.x.

 Add this line to your application's Gemfile: